drvinceknight/pfm/nbs/chapters/01-using-notebooks/main.md

 1. Jupyter is a fantastic way to interactively use and communicate code;
 2. Integrated development environments and/or editors are the correct tool to write software.

 In this course you will learn to use either approach in the appropriate manner for the right task.
-For the first part we will mainly be using code interactevily and so we will use Jupyter notebooks.
+For the first part we will mainly be using code interactively and so we will use Jupyter notebooks.

 If you are interested here are some further resources: